What is Gauge Chart in Excel?

 Example #2 – Create a Gauge Chart in Excel with Multiple Values

-- We are taking the data of quality of the product like average, good, excellent etc. Mention below is the data:
+- We are taking the data on the quality of the product like average, good, excellent, etc. Mention below is the data:

 - Step 2: Select a Format Data series option and